-4. Approval of the Annual Report - The Chairman will deliver a report to the stockholders on the Company's performance in 2023.
-The President, Mr. Bryan U. Yap, will report on the Outlook for 2024.
+4. Approval of the Annual Report - The Chairman will deliver a report to the stockholders on the Company's performance in 2024.
+The President, Mr. Bryan U. Yap, will report on the Outlook for 2025.
 The Chairman will then address the questions sent by the stockholders via email or through the chat facility of zoom.
-Then, the audited financial statements for the year ended 31 December 2023 (attached to the Information Statement and accessible through the company's website) will be presented for the approval by the stockholders.
+Then, the audited financial statements for the year ended 31 December 2024 (attached to the Information Statement and accessible through the company's website) will be presented for the approval by the stockholders.
 A resolution on this agenda item requires the approval of a majority of the votes of stockholders present and eligible to vote.

-5. Election of Directors - The Nomination Committee received nominations for the Board of Directors, consisting of seven (7) regular and two (2) independent directors within the prescribed period and found such nominees to have all the qualifications and none of the disqualifications to serve as directors.
+5. Election of Directors including Independent Directors and the extension of their term - The Nomination Committee received nominations for the Board of Directors, consisting of seven (7) regular and two (2) independent directors within the prescribed period and found such nominees to have all the qualifications and none of the disqualifications to serve as directors.
 The names of the nominees and their respective personal profiles, including directorships in listed companies, are duly indicated in the Information Statement.
 Election of directors will be done by plurality of votes.